danmcCs111/DatabaseAdapterService/README.md

 # DatabaseAdapterService

-create a service where database objects are maintained through a maintained ORM system with grabbing based on the standard:
+create an executable service where database objects are maintained through a maintained ORM system with grabbing based on the standard:

 running under the "["set|get" "\<tablename\>" "\<columnname\>"]" naming convension.